graipher/stackexchange_notify/README.md

 # stackexchange_notify

-A small python script that runs in the background and watches a StackExchange sub-site (optionally filtered by one tag) for new posts and displays them.
+A small python script that watches a StackExchange sub-site (optionally filtered by one tag) for new posts and displays them.

 Starts with showing the posts from the last ~15mins